santiago dr gargoyle over city

 Find yourself surrounded by mountains in the lush valley of the Cibao region in the center of the island of Hispaniola.
 Here lies Santiago De Los Caballeros, the second largest city in the Dominican Republic, which puts you steps away from places of historical, cultural, and ecological interest – not to mention about an hour’s drive to the Atlantic Coast with crystal-clear warm water and white sand.
 Santiago is the commercial and cultural center of the fertile Cibao Valley region, housing the León Jimenez cultural center and the commercial street of Calle del Sol.

-Founded in 1495 by 30 caballeros from Columbus’ early expeditions, Santiago boasts a fascinating history, exciting museums, and endless cultural experiences, including music, art, and festivals.
-This growing, modern city is home to more than 800,000 people and many Dominican specialties, such as cigars, rum, chocolate, coffee, amber, and larimar.
+Founded in 1495 by 30 caballeros from Columbus’ early expeditions, Santiago boasts a fascinating history, exciting museums, and diverse cultural experiences, including music, art, and festivals.
+This growing, modern city is home to more than 1.2 million people and many Dominican specialties, such as cigars, rum, chocolate, coffee, amber, and larimar.
 Despite its sprawling size, Santiago retains many small-town features.
 Traditional merchants call out their wares in a musical chant, and street vendors balance large baskets of fruit and vegetables on their heads.

-Come and enjoy a vibrant and growing city in the Caribbean with everything the tropics offer, from some of the most beautiful beaches in the world to the highest peak of the Caribbean.
+Come and enjoy a vibrant and growing city in the Caribbean with everything the tropics offer, from some of the most beautiful beaches in the world to stunning mountains setting.

 The Culture